LightSpring Home Care

 Safe Movement and Fall Prevention

-By ensuring that fall prevention measures are built into the patients’ care plans, and that well trained caregivers are assigned to high fall risk cases, the number of falls among older adults can be significantly reduced.
+By ensuring that fall prevention measures are built into the clients’ care plans and that well-trained caregivers are assigned to high-fall-risk cases, the number of falls among older adults can be significantly reduced.

-LightSpring Home Care endeavors to ensure that the following steps are taken to manage and reduce the fall risk for vulnerable patients:
+LightSpring Home Care endeavors to ensure that the following steps are taken to manage and reduce the fall risk for vulnerable clients:

 Step 1

-Matching patients with caregivers who have the skills and experience to deal with their conditions is crucial.
-This is determined through an iterative process of meet and greets in which patients and their loved-ones are able to meet with and interview a number of potential caregivers before arriving at the best choice based on the specific skill-set and experience of the care professionals.
+Matching clients with caregivers who have the skills and experience to deal with their conditions is crucial.
+This is determined through an iterative process of meet and greets in which clients and their loved ones are able to meet with and interview a number of potential caregivers before arriving at the best choice based on the specific skill set and experience of the care professionals.

 Step 2